 Now.
 Instead of adding raw oats to the mix (which still works), I added a step that’s totally worth the extra time.
 Toasting.
 It removes the raw flavor and adds an extra nuttiness that compliments the walnut butter perfectly in one neat little package.

-Be sure to tag me on Instagram if you make this recipe.
+Now on to the easy recipe!
+Be sure to tag me on Instagram when you make it.

 Honey Nut Toasted Oat Breakfast Bites